October 1, 2018

-Right now, ASTi uses options files for Telestra and Voisus licensing.
+In the past, ASTi used options files for Telestra and Voisus licensing.
 Options files are locally stored files that activate certain software packages on ASTi systems.
 They’re tied to specific hardware, making them less flexible.
-Options files have some major downsides: they require individual system updates, take longer to activate spares, and make it hard for you to try out new features.
+Options files have some major downsides: they take longer to activate spares and make it hard to try out new features.

-But soon, all of that’s going to change.
-In October 2018, ASTi will transition to USB License Keys, which give you the power to choose when, where, and how to use your resources.
+But now, all of that has changed.
+On October 1, 2018, ASTi transitioned to USB License Keys, which give you the power to choose when, where, and how to use your resources.
 USB License Keys are more flexible because they let you transfer functionality among systems.
 Unlike options files, licenses are tied to Sentinel USB keys that you can insert into any system running ASTi software.
 And yes, we mean any system, including ASTi-provided hardware, CFE, GFE, and virtual machines (VMs).
 As a result, you can quickly pool your resources in a time crunch.
 Let’s say you have a last-minute exercise coming up, but you’re short ten clients.
 You can borrow those clients from other systems, stacking multiple keys on one server.

 USB License Keys can also give you temporary functionality at a reduced cost, saving you time and money.
 Gone are the days when you have to pay full price for credits you’ll only use for a couple of weeks.
 Trying new features won’t require you to install a new license file, add and remove credits, and fill out tedious paperwork.
 ASTi can now issue loaner and trial licenses that expire after a limited time period—and it’s all thanks to USB License Keys.

-The licensing change impacts ASTi’s Telestra and Voisus products.
+The licensing change impacted ASTi’s Telestra and Voisus products.

 You'll need a USB License Key for the following software versions: